 Government Refundable Advances - Government refundable advances consist of payments received from the Canadian government to assist in research and development related to commercial aviation.
 The requirement to repay this advance is based on year-over-year commercial aviation revenue growth for certain product lines at CMC Electronics, which is a wholly-owned subsidiary of TransDigm.
-As of January 1, 2022 and September 30, 2021, the outstanding balance of these advances was \$28 million and \$29 million, respectively.
+As of April 2, 2022 and September 30, 2021, the outstanding balance of these advances was \$28 million and \$29 million, respectively.

 Obligations under Finance Leases - The Company leases certain buildings and equipment under finance leases.
-The present value of the minimum finance lease payments, net of the current portion, represents a balance of \$128 million and \$100 million at January 1, 2022 and September 30, 2021, respectively.
-Refer to Note 16, "Leases," for further disclosure of the Company's lease obligations.
+The present value of the minimum finance lease payments, net of the current portion, represents a balance of \$149 million and \$100 million at April 2, 2022 and September 30, 2021, respectively.
+The increase in the current fiscal year is attributable to certain lease renewals and amendments qualifying as lease modifications resulting in a change in classification from an operating lease to a finance lease.
+Refer to Note 17, "Leases," for further disclosure of the Company's lease obligations.

-10. INCOME TAXES
+11. INCOME TAXES